 Medical marijuana may provide support for many reasons.
 The use of marijuana dates thousands of years back.
 It may promote relief for pain, digestive, and psychological issues.

 In recent years, medical marijuana has become more popular, and many people are using it due to its therapeutic potential.

 What is Medical Marijuana?

 Medical marijuana describes products from the plant Cannabis Sativa, which patients should use after authorization by their health care providers.
 This plant contains cannabinoids as the active ingredients, namely;

 THC is responsible for the high feeling due to its hallucinogenic effects on the brain.

-Medical marijuana helps to treat conditions like:
+Medical marijuana promotes potential treatment for conditions like:

 - Pain management when managing chronic pain conditions like arthritis, fibromyalgia, migraine, and endometriosis